-To help with this dilemma I’m sharing 9 of my favorite alternatives to traditional job boards.
-These are sites I personally use to connect with clients and land more freelance work.
+To help with this dilemma, I’m sharing 7 of my favorite work at home job boards so you can connect with clients and land more jobs.

 I personally use their service, which is free for freelancers, and have even worked with brands like, American Express and Spark Business by Capital One, because of Contently’s connections.

 One of the things I really like about Contently’s service is that you get paid once you’ve completed the assignment, even before it’s been approved or has gone through the editorial process.
 So you’re paid no matter if your work is published or not.

 And there are no fees!
 How awesome is that?

 Not many job boards offer that.
 Contently is also great for displaying a personalized portfolio of work to share with potential clients.